th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 ### Library repositories:

-- [th2-net/th2-codec](https://github.com/th2-net/th2-codec) - a common `codec` library which takes care of some boilerplate stuff like subscribing/publishing to message queues and loading `codec` settings. all th2 `codecs` were made based on this library;
+- [th2-net/th2-codec](https://github.com/th2-net/th2-codec) - a common `codec` library which takes care of some boilerplate stuff like subscribing/publishing to message queues and loading `codec` settings.
+All th2 `codecs` were made based on this library.

-- [th2-net/th2-grpc-codec](https://github.com/th2-net/th2-grpc-codec) - library containing proto messages and `codec` service with RPC methods that are used in `th2-codec`.
+- [th2-net/th2-grpc-codec](https://github.com/th2-net/th2-grpc-codec) - library containing proto messages and `codec` service with RPC methods that are used in `codec`.

-- [th2-net/th2-codec-sailfish](https://github.com/th2-net/th2-codec-sailfish) - all codecs that use Sailfish as a library were made using this library.
+- [th2-net/th2-codec-sailfish](https://github.com/th2-net/th2-codec-sailfish) - all `codecs` that use Sailfish as a library were made using this library.

-### Other type:
+### Build script collection:

-[th2-net/th2-codec-generic](https://github.com/th2-net/th2-codec-generic) - collection of codecs for 4 different protocols using their sailfish implementation and `th2-codec-sailsfish` library.
-It contains 4 docker images, each of them is a box.
+[th2-net/th2-codec-generic](https://github.com/th2-net/th2-codec-generic) - collection of codecs for four different protocols using their sailfish implementation and `th2-codec-sailsfish` library.
+It contains four docker images, each of them is a box.

 You can use a link to a docker image of needed `codec` from its GitHub repository to deploy it using th2-infra.